 | Google Business Profile | $35 | 15% | $5,800 |

-Consider implementing a marketing mix model (MMM) that accounts for both online and offline touchpoints.
+Consider a marketing mix model (MMM) that accounts for both online and offline touchpoints.
 That patient who found you on Healthgrades might have also seen your billboard on the 405.
-Understanding these interactions helps optimise your entire marketing spend, not just directory investments.
+Understanding these interactions helps you optimise your entire marketing spend, not just directory investments.

-Common Directory SEO Mistakes to Avoid
+Common directory SEO mistakes to avoid

-Write unique content for each directory that speaks to that platform’s specific audience.
+Write unique content for each directory that speaks to that platform’s audience.
 Your RealSelf bio should focus on aesthetic philosophy and artistic approach.
 Your Healthgrades bio should emphasise medical training and patient safety.
 Same doctor, different angles.

 Quick Tip: Set up Google Alerts for your practice name and primary surgeons.
 This helps you catch new reviews and mentions across platforms immediately, allowing for timely responses.

-Future Directions
+Future directions